Skip to main content

 Declaring variables in ECMAScript 2015

 ES2015 (ES6) is an alias for the latest version of the JavaScript programming language.
-Just like any other programming language JavaScript also has versions.
-Most of the JavaScript that we see out there today has been written using ES5 or ES5.1.
-(Or even ES3)
+Like any other programming language, JavaScript has versions.
+Most of the JavaScript out there has been written using ES5 or ES5.1.
+(Or even ES3.)

-ES stands for ECMAScript and it refers to a specification that is being standardized by Ecma International, which is a standards organisation.
-They are actually responsible for creating and maintaining other standards as well – for example the JSON standard.
+ES stands for ECMAScript.
+It refers to a specification standardised by Ecma International, a standards organisation.
+They’re responsible for other standards too, like the JSON standard.

-The latest, official, fully released version of JavaScript at the time of writing is ES2015 which has some great addition to the language.
+The latest, fully released version of JavaScript at the time of writing is ES2015, and it brings some brilliant additions to the language.

 Using var

-The following code sample will work in JavaScript (without using the ‘strict' mode):
+The following code works in JavaScript (without strict mode):

 name = 'Luke Skywalker';